Hynobius nagatoensis Sugawara, Tahara, Matsukoji & Nagano, 2022

 General habitat alteration and loss

-Hynobius nagatoensis is described from a population of H. bakan, which could be divided into at least three groups: the Yamaguchi group, the Usa-Bungotakada population of the Oita group, and the Yamaguchi group of the Oita group.
-The Usa-Bungotakada group is described as H. nagatoensis and the Yamaguchi group is described as H. nihoensis.
-Hynobius bakan and H. dunni form a monophyletic group with H. nagatoensis based on Bayesian inference and maximum likelihood analysis of cytochrome b mtDNA (Sugawara et al. 2022).
+Hynobius nagatoensis is described from a population previously thought to be H. bakan.
+Later analysis found that H. bakan could be divided into at least three groups: the Yamaguchi group, the Usa-Bungotakada population of the Oita group, and the Ube population of the Oita group.
+The Usa-Bungotakada population is described as H. nagatoensis and the Yamaguchi group is described as H. nihoensis.
+Hynobius bakan and H. nihoensis form a monophyletic group that is sister to H. nagatoensis based on Bayesian inference and maximum likelihood analysis of cytochrome b mtDNA.
+The next most closely related clade is H. dunni (Sugawara et al. 2022).

 ETYMOLOGY (Origin or explanation of scientific name):